 5) Take a Scenic Rail Journey through the Andes

-Ecuador must have some of the most beautiful train trips in the world.
+Ecuador must have some of the most beautiful rail routes in the world.
 There are currently six different scenic train journeys to embark on throughout the country.
-To be clear, these rail trips are not used for transportation, but rather as a day excursions that are a journey unto themselves.
+To be clear, these train trips are not used for transportation, but rather as a day excursions that are a journey unto themselves.

-These roundtrip routes venture to an interesting destination, then return back.
-There is some stunning scenery all along these routes.
-Stunning scenery lines the rails as the trains chug along through the Valley of Volcanos, past farmland, or down into canyons.
+Each of these train day trips take passengers on a scenic ride to an interesting destination, then return back to the starting point.
+There is some stunning vistas all along these routes, as the trains chug along through the Valley of Volcanos, past farmland, or down into canyons.

 And these rail trips are all very affordable too, ranging from $25-$33.
-We suggest the Devil’s Nose and the Ice Train as the best of Ecuador’s train rides.
+We suggest the following two routes as the best of Ecuador’s train rides.

 Ride the Devil’s Nose: The Most Difficult Railway Ever Built